outaagunga/documentation/blog_guide.md

 Prompt (for each section):

-> “Now, elaborate on the next section: [Next H2 Heading].
-Keep it concise and include practical examples.”
+> “Now, elaborate on the next section: [Next H2 Heading]. using my outline
+> - [H3 heading as given on the outline]
+> - [H3 heading as given on the outline]
+> - [H3 heading as given on the outline] "
+> Keep it concise and include practical examples.”

 📝 *My 2nd section is:* _______________________________________
 📝 *My 3rd section is:* _______________________________________